jhpyle/docassemble/_docs/interviews.md

 Note that while you are using an interview, the URL in the location bar will change.
 It will end with `#page1`, then `#page2`, then `#page3`, etc., as the interview progresses.
-These tags have no effect and the page number has no particular meaning; these tags exist for the sole purpose of enabling the user to click the browser's back button in order to go back one screen.
+These tags have no direct effect and the page number has no particular meaning; these tags exist because of their side effect, which is to enable the user to click the browser's back button in order to go back one screen.

 The remainder of this subsection will discuss ways that you can customize the way that interviews are invoked.
 This is a fairly